 The interest rate on the instruments is the 10 year Irish Government rate at the date of first issuance, plus 75 basis points.
 This rate has been set at a fixed return of 5.264%.
 Interest is paid annually if deemed appropriate to do so, however the coupon is declared at the option of the issuer.
 Coupons not declared in any year will not accumulate.
-NAMA paid the first coupon of €83.86m on its subordinated debt during 2014.
-In February 2015, NAMA declared a payment of a second coupon of €83.86m on its subordinated debt, which was paid on 1 March 2015.
+In February 2015, NAMA declared a payment of a coupon of &3.86m on its subordinated debt, which was paid on 1 March 2015.